mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Whenever an allied minion is moved for any reason, it gains +1⚔️/+1❤️.

 name:     Phoenix Barrage<br>
-text:     Deal 3 damage to anything.
+text:     Deal 3 damage to a unit.
 Put a **Phoenix Fire** into your hand.

 name:     Scarlet Viper<br>
 text:     **Flying**<br>